Mileage Check Dates

 4350 MILES ARE REQUIRED FOR MILEAGE LAYOFF

-The only miles allowed toward laying off on miles as an engineer are your working/trip rate miles.
-Code TT (Trading Trains @ 16.25 miles each occurrence), code 30 (Held Away after 16hrs AFHT @ 16.25 miles per hour), MS (miles run separate), and code 91 (Engineer Instructor Allowance @ 21 miles) are also allowed, and if these codes are used toward your mileage total you must validate by sending a screenshot to 505-337-0002.
+The only miles allowed toward laying off on miles as an engineer are your working/trip rate miles (272 each way).
+Code TT (Trading Trains @ 16 miles each occurrence), code 30 (Held Away after 16hrs AFHT @ 16 miles per hour).
+If these codes are used toward your mileage total you must validate by sending a screenshot to 505-337-0002.

 Miles obtained through penalty payments (typically accompanied by a 130 mile/basic day payment) are not allowed.
 Examples: (AP Claims, Brakeman’s Day, Holiday Pay, Board Runarounds, RO, or Mishandling) are not permissible to be used toward MIL Layoff.

-Each one-way trip can be counted the inflated miles of 304 per trip rate of 2004.
-Dog catching off BRD 35 counts as the round trip of 608 miles.
+Each one-way trip can be counted as 272 per trip rate of 2004.
+Dog catching off BRD 35 counts as the round trip of 544 miles.
 You can not count the round trip plus the miles ran on the dog catch ticket.

 BELSPV (Coal Pool):